-As far as balloon festivals in the USA go, this is the big one.
+As far as hot air balloon festivals in the USA go, this is the big one.
 It’s a pilgrimage for balloon lovers from all over the world, who make the trip each October to experience one of the most amazing sites on earth.
 Hundreds of balloons, millions of people, and one of the world’s most beautiful landscapes.
 What could be better?

 Driggs, Idaho: Early July

 I can’t think of many places I’d rather be in July than the Tetons.
-This unique four-day event features hot air balloons, of course, but also a fiddling contest, an Independence Day parade, and public balloon rides.
+This unique four-day balloon festival features hot air balloons, of course, but also a fiddling contest, an Independence Day parade, and public balloon rides.
 The jagged peaks of the Tetons make quite a backdrop for this spectacular festival.

 Want to learn more?
 Check out the Teton Valley Balloon Rally website.

 Where to Stay for the Teton Valley Balloon Rally: There aren’t a lot of choices for lodging in Driggs, but we recommend Teton Valley Cabins.
 They are dog-friendly, include outdoor hot tubs, and are close to hiking, fishing, and other outdoor adventures.
 Need a bit more space?
 The Birdhouse is a fabulous, two-bedroom home on a quiet street with more than 1,000 feet of living space!

 New Jersey Lottery Festival of Ballooning: New Jersey’s Largest Festival